paceaux/McSandy/README.md

  + fixed animation for expand collapse sections
  + improved the UI a bit, set the theme around one central color, threw some stylus variables around it
  + load button, instead of loading when user chooses select button
+ + header hides after initial page load.
+ + the Title element is also updated with online/offline state
- + shortcut for running JS
+ + shortcut for running JS: `ctrl` + `r`